-Mental illness is very misunderstood in this country.
-It is denied, demonized, stigmatized, mocked, stereotyped, minimized, marginalized, judged, feared, blamed, danced around and rationalized in the media, public safety protocols, schools, and conversations with family and friends,” Dr. Ward notes.
+“It is denied, demonized, stigmatized, mocked, stereotyped, minimized, marginalized, judged, feared, danced around and rationalized in the media, public safety protocols, schools, and conversations with family and friends,” Dr. Ward notes.
 She stresses that mental illness is not a sign of weakness, a character flaw, a lack of faith, a curse or a moral failing.
 Mental conditions impact an individual’s thinking, feeling or mood and may affect their ability to relate effectively with others and function on a daily basis.

 - Bipolar disorder